 Online technology communities: Making the most of the open source internet – Jeremy Keith

-In this episode Andy Davis talks to Jeremy Keith, the Technical Lead and co-founder of the design agency Clearleft in Brighton.
+In this episode, Andy Davis talks to Jeremy Keith, the Technical Lead and co-founder of the design agency Clearleft in Brighton.
 Jeremy has been writing on his personal site, adactio.com, for over fifteen years.
-He also written a number of books: DOM Scripting, Bulletproof Ajax, HTML5 For Web Designers, and most recently, Resilient Web Design which you can read for free online.
+He has also written a number of books: DOM Scripting, Bulletproof Ajax, HTML5 For Web Designers, and most recently, Resilient Web Design which you can read for free online.
 He also created Huffduffer.com a site for creating your podcast of found sounds.

 On the show they discuss throwing your ideas and projects out into online technology communities, using forums and tech sites to get feedback on your product, and getting over self-doubt about your project.
 They also touch on Jeremy’s career as a writer and how writing books differs from creating podcasts and blogs.

 1.38 The open source nature of online technology communities.

 7.44 Has the quality of open source software and information decreased.

 10.23 Putting unfinished projects out to the tech community to get constructive feedback.